 Come along to our volunteer fair to meet some of the local organisations who can help you gain valuable work experience; learn new skills; make new friends and improve your own wellbeing all whilst giving back to your local community.

-Pop along to discover a whole host of volunteering opportunities with more than 40 community volunteering groups.
+Pop along to discover a whole host of volunteering opportunities.
 There really is something for everyone to get involved with!

-We now have more than 40 community voluneering groups coming along, all with their own unique volunteering opportunities.
-Here's a taster of what you can expect...
+We had more than 40 community voluneering groups come along to our last fair in September 2018, all with their own unique volunteering opportunities.
+Here's a reminder of who came along...